 - Safety: $13 billion

 - Ports & Inland Waterways: $17 billion

 - Water Storage: $14 billion

 While no additional distribution details are provided, the Roadmap would generally fund three infrastructure sectors: transportation, water and broadband.
 80 percent of spending in the Roadmap would be directed toward all modalities of transportation versus the 27 percent proposed in the AJP.
 The AJP did not exclusively mention any funding for U.S. Department of Transportation’s safety sub-administrations that include the National Highway Traffic Safety Administration, the Pipelines and Hazardous Material Administration, and the Federal Motor Carriers Safety Administration, while the Roadmap would invest a total of $13 billion across the three sub-administrations.
-The most notable difference in transportation spending between the two, however, is the Roadmap’s lack of funds for electric vehicle (EV) infrastructure, which makes up the bulk of the transportation investments proposed in the AJP.
+The most notable difference in transportation spending between the two, however, is the Roadmap’s reliance on baseline spending with little supplemental investments proposed in the plan.

-The AJP and the Roadmap both propose investments in:
+Assuming funding is over five years, the AJP and the Roadmap both propose extra spending for investments in:

 Counties urge Congress to work with local officials when drafting legislation that would encourage the use of state or county owned land, including public rights-of-way, to build new wireless infrastructure including fifth (5G) wireless networks, to expand service to rural areas or to promote digital equity.